This post is part 1 of a series.

-I also hope the information I have shared here has helped you to decide which blog platform you should use for your particular purposes.
+I also hope the information I have shared here has helped you to decide which blog platform you should use for your website.

-Here are some interesting facts about WordPress:
+Here are some other interesting facts about WordPress:

-- 19% of the websites in the world are powered by WordPress.
+- 30% of the websites in the world are powered by WordPress.

 - A WordPress app is available for all popular mobile platforms (iOS, Android, Blackberry).